mathiaskalxdorf/IceR/index.md

 It allows setting up the IceR run.
 Among others, the following parameters can be modified:

  - Paths to raw files, MaxQuant results files and IceR output folder
+ - MassSpec Mode switching between Orbitrap and TIMS-ToF data (with or without using TIMS dimension)
  - Analysis name
  - Retention (RT) and m/z feature alignment windows
  - Kernel density estimation (KDE) resolution (increasing resolution increases computation workload but also increases resolution of peak detections)
  - Number of peaks to be stored per quantification
  - Diagnostic and statistical significance cutoffs for quantifications
  - Number of threads to be used during IceR workflow (please check on your system specifications.
 Should not be higher than numbers of samples to be analyzed.
-Number of threads should be also adapted to available RAM)
+Number of threads should be also adapted to available RAM.
+In case of TIMS-ToF data, a single 2h gradient acquisition run will require ~ 40 gb of RAM, hence, number of threads will be automatically limited in this case to 3 parallel threads)

 We can keep all settings at default but reduce number of threads to 4.
 After clicking on "Total process", the IceR workflow will start.
 A detailed description of the individual steps can be found in the original publication [IceR](https://pubmed.ncbi.nlm.nih.gov/)